 With a new truck coming for 2010, Dodge trimmed down the Ram's heavy-duty lineup for 2009.
 The Power Wagon is available only in Quad Cab.
 The Hemi has been upgraded to 383 horsepower and 400 pounds-feet of torque for 2009, but that engine is no longer offered in 3500 models.
 The Hemi also loses the six-speed manual transmission; it now comes only with the five-speed automatic.
 Other changes include remote start available on diesel vehicles, limited-slip rear axle standard on 3500 models and larger front and rear brake rotors for all models.

 This design has been around since 2003 and showcases the broad-shouldered look of the Ram's big-rig styling.
 The massive crosshair grille, creased hood, air dam and sculpted bumper increase the intimidation factor when viewed from the front.
 Dodge has been aggressive in the commercial market, offering a 2500 "box-off" model so owners can outfit the truck with any appropriate service body, including catering, flatbed or dry box.

-Available power-sliding rear window on Quad Cab
+- Available power-sliding rear window on Quad Cab

-Available sunroof on Mega Cab and Quad Cab
+- Available sunroof on Mega Cab and Quad Cab

-Available two-tone paint on SLT and Laramie
+- Available two-tone paint on SLT and Laramie

-Chrome bumpers on most trims
+- Chrome bumpers on most trims

 The Mega Cab is huge.
 Lift up the second-row seat and there's 71 cubic feet of storage space.
 When folded down, the rear seat can recline up to 37 degrees for passenger comfort.
 The Quad Cab isn't quite as roomy as competing crew cabs, but it can be ordered with numerous creature comforts.
 The white-face gauges are easy to read and the controls are conveniently placed.
 Laramie models are spiced up with wood trim and leather upholstery.

-Dual-zone climate control available on Power Wagon, standard on Laramie
+- Dual-zone climate control available on Power Wagon, standard on Laramie

-Available power-adjustable pedals
+- Available power-adjustable pedals

-Available seven-speaker premium audio system
+- Available seven-speaker premium audio system

-Available DVD-based navigation with 5.8-inch display on SLT, Laramie Power Wagon
+- Available DVD-based navigation with 5.8-inch display on SLT, Laramie Power Wagon

 Under the Hood